Sarah Michelle Gellar: Career

-1980s
+Beginnings and breakthrough (1981–1996)

 At the age of four, Gellar was spotted by an agent in a restaurant in Upper Manhattan.
 Two weeks later, she auditioned for a part in the television film An Invasion of Privacy.
 At the audition, she read both her own lines and those of Valerie Harper, impressing the directors enough to cast her in the role.
 The film aired on CBS in January 1983.

-Gellar subsequently appeared in a series of television commercials for Burger King, including one that proved controversial, in which she criticized McDonald's and claimed to eat only at Burger King.
-The ad led to a lawsuit by McDonald's, naming Gellar and banning her from eating at the food chain; she recalled in a 2004 interview: "I wasn't allowed to eat there.
+While growing up, Gellar appeared in television commercials for such brands as Burger King, Shake 'n Bake, Duncan Hines, and Avon.
+A 1982 advertisement for Burger King, in which she claimed the brand made larger and better tasting burgers than competitor McDonald's, was one of the first attack ads in the fast food industry.
+Executives at McDonald's parent company were so enraged that they sued all parties involved, naming Gellar and reportedly banning her from eating at the food chain.
+In a 2004 interview, she recalled: "I wasn't allowed to eat there.
 It was tough because, when you're a little kid, McDonald's is where all your friends have their birthday parties, so I missed out on a lot of apple pies."
-While growing up, Gellar also worked as a model for Wilhelmina and acted in numerous television commercials.
+She was also signed up as a model for Wilhelmina.